haiman4real/auto_wims/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability in AutoWIMS2, please report it by emailing [security@autowims2.com](mailto:security@autowims2.com).
+If you discover a security vulnerability in AutoWIMS, please report it by emailing [security@autowims2.com](mailto:security@autowims2.com).
 We take security issues seriously and will address them promptly.

 ## License

-AutoWIMS2 is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+AutoWIMS is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).